What is a Virtual Machine and What Does It Do?

 Hardware Independence

-Virtual computers are completely independent of their underlying physical hardware.
-For example, you can configure a virtual pc with virtual components (such as CPU, network card, SCSI controller) that are completely different from the physical components found in the basic hardware.
-Machines on the same physical server can run different types of operating systems (Windows, Linux, etc.).
+Virtual computers are entirely independent of their underlying physical hardware.
+For example, you can configure a virtual pc with virtual components (such as CPU, network card, and SCSI controller) that are entirely different from the physical components found in the basic hardware.
+Machines on the same physical server can run various types of operating systems (Windows, Linux, etc.).

 Virtual Machine and Physical Machine Comparison

-While a physical server is actually a metallic piece, a virtual pc should be considered as a collection of software that has been converted into files.
+While a physical server is actually a metallic piece, a virtual PC should be considered a collection of software that has been converted into files.
 These files are encapsulated, that is, collected and organized in containers.
-Like files, virtual machines can be copied, moved, distributed or emailed, and virtual machine files can be distributed to any medium-large enough to be stored.
-This includes everything from a memory stick, DVD or hard drive.
+Like files, virtual machines can be copied, moved, distributed, or emailed, and virtual machine files can be distributed to any medium-large enough to be stored.
+This includes everything from a memory stick, DVD, or hard drive.

 On the contrary, it is much more difficult to move or copy physical machines.
 For first-time users, applications on a physical machine are usually installed instead of just copying.
 Thanks to the encapsulation as a file, virtual machines are much more portable than physical machines.

-The portability of virtual machines as files greatly improves management convenience and provides a great advantage for customers.
-Fully configured systems, applications, operating systems, BIOS and virtual hardware can be moved from one physical server to another in seconds, without maintenance interruption and continuous workload consolidation.
+The portability of virtual machines as files significantly improves management convenience and provides a great advantage for customers.
+Fully configured systems, applications, operating systems, BIOS, and virtual hardware can be moved from one physical server to another in seconds without maintenance interruption and continuous workload consolidation.

-The second main difference between virtual and physical machines is that the old one is completely independent of physical hardware.
+The second main difference between virtual and physical machines is that the old one is entirely independent of physical hardware.
 The virtual machine may have a network card, VGA card, or SCSI controller, but these components do not interact with the basic hardware of the physical machine in which they are located.
-The virtual system can run on a physical server with an X branded network card, but you will always see a VMware virtual network card.
-In addition, the VM cannot see the network card of brand X.
+The virtual system can run on a physical server with an X-branded network card, but you will always see a VMware virtual network card.
+In addition, the VM cannot see brand X’s network card.

 This means that even if the two physical servers are from two completely different manufacturers, a virtual machine can switch from one physical server to another without making changes to device drivers, operating systems, or applications.
 Several virtual machines installed on the same physical server can even run different operating systems.
 Thanks for following us!